csquires/chandlersquires.com/content/authors/admin/_index.md

 - Visitors
 ---

 I am a final year PhD student in EECS at MIT.
-I will be applying for faculty positions this fall (2023)!
-I am lucky to be co-advised by [Caroline Uhler](https://www.carolineuhler.com) and [David Sontag](https://people.csail.mit.edu/dsontag/).
+I am currently applying for faculty positions (Fall 2023).
+I am extremely fortunate to be advised by [Caroline Uhler](https://www.carolineuhler.com) and [David Sontag](https://people.csail.mit.edu/dsontag/).

 My long-term research is focused on rigorously applying machine learning and AI to accelerate scientific discovery, and to make robust predictions for interventions in complex systems.
 This involves developing methodology for <b><i>causal structure learning</i></b>, <b><i>experimental design</i></b>, and <b><i>identifiable representation learning</i></b>.
-In my PhD, I have focused on applying these methods in the context of cellular biology and healthcare.
+In my PhD, I have focused on applying these methods in the context of cellular biology.

 I'm a strong believer in the value of effective communication skills, and I'm a fellow in the [EECS Communication Lab](https://mitcommlab.mit.edu/eecs/).
 Here are links to my [slides](https://github.com/csquires/chandler-squires-talks/blob/main/README.md) and [posters](https://github.com/csquires/chandler-squires-posters).